miklevin/MikeLev.in/_posts/2023-05-03-rappelling-down-the-rabbit-hole-x-marks-the-spot.md

 Wow, the experience now of running my `all` script to get started for the day is so much better.
 The repo for my main site takes no longer to load than any of the other repos, whereas previously it took a good 30 seconds.
-The repo history isn't there anymore, but I technically it's a different repo altogether with just a bit of renaming, so the old repo has the history.
+The repo history isn't there anymore, but it's technically in a different repo altogether with just a bit of renaming, so the old repo has the history.
 I can always go digging through it.
 Too bad git isn't as SQL-like query-able as Mercurial, the other DVCS that could have been git if git weren't so popular.

 At some point I'm going to have to show off the YAMLesque file format I'm using.
 The iron is hot, and if others are looking for meaning in their lives,